campworkcoeman/campworkcoeman.org/summer-camp/a-la-carte-programs.md

 ## Meals

 Upon request, Camp Workcoeman can prepare meals for your unit or family while they are in camp this summer.
 Meals will be served in the Dining Hall.
-Breakfast is $6, lunch is $8, and dinner is $10.
 Meal requests must be made at least two weeks in advance, and payment will be collected at camp.

-> %list-group%
-> <a href="{{ site.url }}/#" class="list-group-item">2025 Summer Meal Order Form (Coming Soon)</a>